 Items Banned From Buses

-Prohibited items include weapons, explosive devices, harmful chemicals, tobacco, alcohol, drugs, glass objects other than eyeglasses, skateboards, insects, reptiles and other animals, with the exception of service animals.
+Prohibited items include weapons, explosive devices, harmful chemicals, tobacco, alcohol, drugs, glass objects other than eyeglasses, skateboards and scooters, insects, reptiles and other animals, with the exception of service animals.

 Leaving the Bus